 Early Birds offers a unique opportunity to explore the Museum in a comfortable environment with adjusted lighting and sound levels, creating a more accessible experience for autistic individuals and those with other access needs.

+Experience a sensory-friendly morning at the Australian Museum with Early Birds, offering early access, "Ask a Scientist" opportunities, and an immersive experience featuring interactive displays, touchable specimens, and rare objects from the museum's collections.
 Enjoy a low sensory environment with limited visitors before the Museum opens to the public, take breaks in a designated quiet area, and benefit from staff trained in autism awareness and disability support.

-Grab a morning beverage or snack at the café, which will be open during Early Birds, and feel free to stay and explore the Museum for the rest of the day after 10 am.
+Grab a morning beverage or snack at the cafe, which will be open during Early Birds, and feel free to stay and explore the Museum for the rest of the day after 10 am.

 Don't miss this fantastic opportunity to enjoy a sensory-friendly morning at the Museum with Early Birds!
+(Lighting and sound levels in the exhibition will return to normal for general public sessions at 10 am.)

 Where: Australian Museum, 1 William St, Darlinghurst